Compliments That Count

 The Importance of Intersectionality in Trauma-Informed Care

-June is Post Traumatic Stress Disorder (PTSD) Awareness Month.
+PTSD Awareness Month and Trauma in Today’s World June is Post Traumatic Stress Disorder (PTSD) Awareness Month.
 This year, PTSD Awareness Month falls on the heels of an incredibly trying time.
 We’ve all endured a pandemic.
-As we touched on in a recent blog post, many people are grappling with individual experiences of PTSD or trauma in the [...]
+As we touched on in a recent blog post, many people are grappling with [...]

 Men, Eating Disorders and Representation